c4tk/c4tk/src/content/events/austin/2014/about.md

 ﻿## <i class="icon fa-book"></i> About
 ---
 <img src="{{assets}}/images/child.png" style="float:right"/>
 Create for the Kingdom is a special Code for the Kingdom event in Austin, TX.
 It expands the weekend to include Filmmakers and Game Developers along with the traditional Hackathon-ers.
 During this weekend there will be a Game Jam, Film Challenge and Hackathon, each with prizes (check them out below).
-We encourage collaboration between all of the disciplines for the purposes of building a long-term ecosystem where global issues are tackled from a Creative Christian perspective.
+We encourage collaboration between all of the disciplines for the purposes of building a long-term ecosystem where global issues are tackled from a Creative Christian perspective, while welcoming the participations of individuals from all worldviews and faiths.

 “How can all Creatives help alleviate and eradicate injustice, teach God’s unconditional love and build a healthier and stronger society?”
 That is the question we will answer at Create for the Kingdom.